-The financial statements of the Organization as of June 30, 2022 were audited by other auditors whose report dated March 23, 2023 expressed an unmodified opinion on those statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2022, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Organization's 2023 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated January 10, 2024.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2023, is consistent, in all material respects, with the audited financial statements from which it has been derived.